 Just a decade ago, Copenhagen could only proud itself with a few cool design hotels, but surely someone got the memo that we wanted and needed more, because many have arisen since and I went to visit a bunch of them, to give you a head start and choose the best hotel suited for your needs and your next visit to Copenhagen.

-Full disclosure, I have visited and stayed at all these hotels and check-in at some of the biggest rooms the hotels had to offer, but I wanted to show the best of the best.
+Full disclosure, I have visited and stayed at all these hotels and checked-in at some of the biggest rooms the hotels had to offer, but I wanted to show the best of the best.
 Common for all the hotels mentioned, the service is impeccable.

 // All hotel links are affiliate links //

 is the Tivoli hotel, it’s very luxurious and only has 38 rooms.
-It has a gym that will make most other hotel gyms look very sad, it even comes with its own temperate room, CrossFit area, and roof top pool (the only one of its kind in Copenhagen).
+It has a gym that will make most other hotel gyms look very sad, it even comes with its own temperated room, CrossFit area, and roof top pool (the only one of its kind in Copenhagen).
 From all ground floor suites, you step out on your balcony which is inside the Tivoli gardens, other hotels only have a view of the garden, so this is very unique.
-One of my favorite features of this hotel, is its grand wine bar.
-It is one of Copenhagen’s best kept secrets.
+One of my favorite features of this hotel, is its grand wine bar, one of Copenhagen’s best kept secrets.
 Beautiful white walls, oak floors and a wooden burning fireplace bigger than your first apartment.
-Even if you don’t end up staying at the Nimb hotel, do yourself a favor a grab a pre-dinner cocktail here.
+Even if you don’t end up staying at the Nimb hotel, do yourself a favor and grab a pre-dinner cocktail here.

 is the first hotel the Swedish Nobis group opened outside Sweden.
 In an historic landmark building that originally served as the Royal Danish Conservatory of Music you can check-in to a 5-star hotel with views of Tivoli.
 Probably the best features in all of the rooms are the high ceilings, the 4-poster beds, and the grand all-marble bathrooms.
 Many of the rooms tend to be a bit small, but the interior and the bathrooms makes up for it.
 You’ll also find many great designs pieces scattered through each room including a lot of very cool lighting.
 Down the magnificent white-marble staircase connecting all floors you’ll find a great restaurant.

 is your budget design destination in Copenhagen.
-Recently opened, this fun and XX certainly is a great addition to the Copenhagen hotel scene.
+Recently opened, this fun and colorful hotel, is certainly a great addition to the Copenhagen scene.
 Overlooking the newly renovated Rådhuspladsen, you can almost not find a more central hotel in town, you are literally within walking distance to all of Copenhagen.
 The rooms are best described as a white capsule, where you have everything you need for a pleasant night; a surprising amount of storage under the very comfy bed (which fits the entire width of the room, you literally crawl into bed).
 A tablet controls everything from blinds, lighting, and TV, which plays free movies and streams from you own devises too.
 The top floor is the big L-shaped social hub of the hotel, with bar, lounge and workspace decked out in furniture and lighting from Vitra.
 Pro-tip book your breakfast in advance to save money, but I would strongly suggest exploring the Copenhagen morning food scene too, as the hotel buffet isn’t super cheap.
 They do know how to make a good cup of coffee though.

 is located on the quieter side of the main city square and the busy shopping street, 2 minutes’ walk from Copenhagen’s most photographed street; Magstræde.
 The rooms are small, so be prepared, yet super cosy and you’ll definitely come across a Danish design piece or two, and it is all topped off with a very neat rooftop terrace.
 The other good thing is that you can book single rooms, again small, but as a single traveler that might come handy.